askkaz/docs/design/design-guidelines.md

 # Roku Channel Design/UX Guidelines

+> :information_source: The following guidelines are a work in progress.
+>
+> Check back often for updates.

 ### Overview

 This guide outlines best practices for partner channel design on the Roku platform, from the user experience perspective.